yairsabag/mongodb-mcp-server/CONTRIBUTING.md

 4. Add proper documentation for the tool
 5. Include examples of how to use the tool

+## Release Process

+Our release process is automated using GitHub Actions workflows:

+### Version Bumping

+1. To create a new version, go to the GitHub repository Actions tab
+2. Select the "Version Bump" workflow
+3. Click "Run workflow" and choose one of the following options:
+   - `patch` (e.g., 1.0.0 → 1.0.1) for backward-compatible bug fixes
+   - `minor` (e.g., 1.0.0 → 1.1.0) for backward-compatible new features
+   - `major` (e.g., 1.0.0 → 2.0.0) for breaking changes
+   - A specific version number (e.g., `1.2.3`)
+4. This creates a pull request with the version change
+5. Once approved and merged, the version is updated

+### Automatic Publishing

+When a version bump is merged to the main branch:

+1. The "Publish" workflow automatically runs
+2. It checks if the version already exists as a git tag
+3. If the version is new, it:
+   - Builds the package
+   - Publishes to NPM
+   - Creates a git tag for the version
+   - Creates a GitHub release with auto-generated release notes

+### Code Quality

+All pull requests automatically run through the "Code Health" workflow, which:

+- Verifies code style and formatting
+- Runs tests on multiple platforms (Ubuntu, macOS, Windows)

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the project's license.